-(As approved by the Board of Governors on August 20, 2018, effective as of September 22, 2018)
+(As approved by the Board of Governors on October 19, 2019)

-ARTICLE I
+ARTICLE I Colors

-Colors

 The colors of the United States Polo Association (the "Association" or the "USPA") are white and dark blue.

 ARTICLE II Circuits

 The Circuits of the Association are as follows: Border, Central, Eastern, Florida, Great Plains, Hawaiian Islands, Mid-States, Northeastern, Pacific Coast, Pacific Northwest, Rocky Mountain, Southeastern, and Southwestern.
 The geographic boundaries of the Circuits shall be as reflected in the USPA Circuit Map, as attached hereto as Appendix 1, as it shall be approved by the Board of Governors from time to time.